AlibabaResearch/efficientteacher/README.md

 ```

 ### Reference
- EfficientTeacher is developed by Alibaba and based on the yolov5 program.
+ efficientteacher is developed by Alibaba and based on the yolov5 program.
 Code is distributed under the GPL3.0.
  This product contains various third-party components under other open source licenses.
 See the NOTICE file for more information.
 1. https://github.com/facebookresearch/detectron2
 2. https://github.com/Megvii-BaseDetection/YOLOX